-- 1. That the Commission make the following determinations: - a) It is a Responsible Agency under the California Environmental Quality Act Guidelines, Section 15096. - b) The annexation is being taken pursuant to the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000. - c) The distinctive short form designation of the annexation is "Hanford Reorganization No. 160". - d) The City requested annexation of seven unincorporated islands to proceed under Government Code Section 56375.3, with waiver of all protest proceedings. - e) All required findings, pursuant to Government Code Section 56375.3, can be made as outlined in the staff report above for annexation of the "unincorporated islands" which are each less than 150 acres in size. - f) The proposed annexation conforms to the adopted sphere of the influence for the City of Hanford. - g) The subject territory is inhabited. - h) All property owners and registered voters within the subject territory and within a 300 foot radius were duly noticed of the public hearing. - I) All of the factors required by Government Code Section 56668 have been considered by the Commission before rendering a decision. - J) The regular county assessment roll will be utilized for this annexation. - K) The affected territory will not be taxed for existing general bonded indebtedness. - 2.
+- 1. That the Commission make the following determinations: - a) It is a Responsible Agency under the California Environmental Quality Act Guidelines, Section 15096. - b) The annexation is being taken pursuant to the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000. - c) The distinctive short form designation of the annexation is "Island #4 of Hanford Reorganization No. 160". - d) The City requested annexation of one unincorporated island to proceed under Government Code Section 56375.3, with waiver of all protest proceedings. - e) All required findings, pursuant to Government Code Section 56375.3, can be made as outlined in the staff report above for annexation of the "unincorporated island" which is each less than 150 acres in size. - f) The proposed annexation conforms to the adopted sphere of the influence for the City of Hanford. - g) The subject territory is inhabited. - h) All property owners and registered voters within the subject territory and within a 300 foot radius were duly noticed of the public hearing. - I) All of the factors required by Government Code Section 56668 have been considered by the Commission before rendering a decision. - J) The regular county assessment roll will be utilized for this annexation. - K) The affected territory will not be taxed for existing general bonded indebtedness. - 2.
 Find that the Commission has reviewed the Categorical Exemption Class 19 as described above and utilized by the City of Hanford for this project and has relied on the determination therein that this project is Categorically Exempt from CEQA. - 3.
-That the Commission approve LAFCO Case No. 21-03, Hanford Reorganization No. 160 by adopting Resolution No. 22-01 and order the annexation to the City of Hanford and detachment from the Kings River Conservation District, and Excelsior-Kings River Conservation District subject to the following conditions:
+That the Commission approve LAFCO Case No. 23-02, Island #4 of Hanford Reorganization No. 160 by adopting Resolution No. 23-02 and order the annexation to the City of Hanford and detachment from the Kings River Conservation District, and Excelsior-Kings River Conservation District subject to the following conditions:

-- a) The Kings County Local Agency Formation Commission be designated as the conducting authority for the "Hanford Reorganization No. 160" and be authorized to proceed with legal steps necessary to complete the annexation without notice, hearing or election. - b) The City prepare a final map for recordation with an accompanying legal description that meets Board of Equalization Standards.
+- a) The Kings County Local Agency Formation Commission be designated as the conducting authority for the "Island #4 of Hanford Reorganization No. 160" and be authorized to proceed with legal steps necessary to complete the annexation without notice, hearing or election. - b) The City prepare a final map for recordation with an accompanying legal description that meets Board of Equalization Standards.